microsoft/PubSec-Info-Assistant/docs/deployment/deployment.md

 Once you have completed the Sizing Estimator and sized your deployment appropriately, please move on to the Configuring your Environment step.

+## Upgrading or Migrating from 1.0

+If you have an existing 1.0 deployment and you are looking to upgrade that deployment in place, or migrate your existing porcessed data to a newly deployed instance, review the [Upgrade & Migrate documentation](/docs/deployment/move_or_migrate.md)

 ## Configure ENV files

 You now need to set up your local environment variables file in preparation for deployment.